U.S. flag

 mDLs Approved for Federal Use

 Beginning May 7, 2025, TSA and other Federal agencies may accept for “official purposes” only mDLs issued by States to whom TSA has granted a waiver.
-TSA has granted mDL waivers to the following States:
+TSA will publish a list of such states here when the agency begins issuing waivers.

 mDL Waiver Application Information for States

 Each State requesting a temporary waiver must file with TSA a complete application as set forth in § 37.10 of 6 CFR Part 37.
-See [insert Federal Register citation and hyperlink after publication of final rule] to understand the full requirements for applying for a waiver.
+See amendments to the REAL ID regulations to understand the full requirements for applying for a waiver.
 Applicants must submit their waiver application materials, including supporting documents, to TSA via email to REALID-mDLwaiver@tsa.dhs.gov.

 If TSA determines that information provided in the application or in other State communications with TSA contains Sensitive Security Information, TSA will advise the State of such determination and instructions on handling and protecting such information in accordance with 49 CFR Part 1520.